Spotting the stages of burnout before they escalate

 • Behavioral changes: No longer acting like themselves

-For most compulsive behaviors, those who experience burnout are rarely eager to admit that they have a problem or that their mental health is suffering.
-This is why it’s so important for managers and executives to be proactive about creating a culture where physical, mental, and emotional health are prioritized over maximum quarterly returns.
+People experiencing stages of burnout from compulsive behaviors are rarely eager to admit they have a problem or that their mental health is suffering.
+Consequently, it’s crucial for managers and executives to proactively create a culture that prioritizes physical, mental, and emotional health over maximizing quarterly returns.

 Overworking from home